 - Test key controls.

-- Respond to risks that are not adequately controlled by performing audit tests to verify that fraud did not occur.
+- Respond to risks not adequately controlled by performing audit tests to verify that no fraud occurred.

 Per the Certified Fraud Examiner’s 2020 Report to the Nations, 49% of known frauds are uncovered from tips, accident and confessions.
 Internal and external audits – combined – find only 19% of known frauds.